Al Green: Awards and honors

 Green has been nominated for 21 Grammy Awards, winning 11, including the Grammy Lifetime Achievement Award.
 Two of his songs, "Let's Stay Together" and "Take Me To the River" have been inducted into the Grammy Hall of Fame.

 Green was inducted into the Rock and Roll Hall of Fame in 1995.
 In 2004, he was inducted into the Gospel Music Association's Gospel Music Hall of Fame.
 That same year, he was inducted into The Songwriters Hall of Fame.
 Also in 2004, Rolling Stone magazine ranked him No. 65 on their list of the 100 Greatest Artists of All Time.
 He was honored with a Lifetime Achievement Award at the 2009 BET Awards on June 24, 2009.

 On August 26, 2004, Green was honored as a BMI Icon at the annual BMI Urban Awards.
 He joined a list of previous Icon honorees that included R&B legends James Brown, Chuck Berry, Little Richard and Bo Diddley.
 Green was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2009.
 He was recognized on December 7, 2014, as a Kennedy Center Honors recipient.

+In his signature song Walking In Memphis, singer/songwriter Marc Cohn mentions Green by name.
+Cohn's inspiration for the song came from a trip to Memphis, including listening to a sermon by Green.